rafaelrubo/lithofaciesclassification/README.md

 1. Processor: Intel® Core™ i5-8250U (1.6 GHz);
 2. RAM Memory: 8GB, DDR4, 2400MHz;
 3. GPU: NVIDIA® GeForce® MX150 with GDDR5-4GB.
 Classification models may be trained in the cloud.
 They were tested in Google Colab.
-However, it may be necessary to uso Colab Pro, considering the size of the training dataset.
+However, it may be necessary to use Colab Pro, considering the size of the training dataset.

 These are the links for the codes mentioned in the paper: